 After subgrade preparation and observation have been completed, fill placement required to establish grade may begin.
 Low-plasticity structural fill materials placed beneath the lightly loaded structural features or slabs should be free of organic or other deleterious materials and have a maximum particle size of less than three (3) inches.
 Low-plasticity soils are defined as having a liquid limit less than forty-five (45) and plasticity index less than twenty-five (25).
-Some of the on-site low plasticity clay soils are suitable for use as structural fill, but some moisture conditioning, such as scarifying and drying, may be needed to achieve compaction.
-Some of the on-site high plasticity fat clay soils may be utilized as fill material to within 2 feet below the final subgrade for lightly loaded structures and building slabs.
+These low plasticity soils were not present within the borings and quantity may be limited.
+The on-site high plasticity fat clay soils may be utilized as fill material to within 2 feet below the final subgrade for lightly loaded structures and building slabs.
 If high plasticity fat clays are utilized as fill, they should have a liquid limit no greater than seventy-five (75) and a plasticity index no greater than forty-five (45).
 A representative of PSI should be on-site to observe, test, and document the placement of the fill.
 If the fill is too dry, water should be uniformly applied and thoroughly mixed into the soil by disking or scarifying.
 Close moisture content control will be required to achieve the recommended degree of compaction.
 It should be noted that high plasticity clays are typically more difficult to compact and achieve the optimum moisture content during the placement of fill.

 Highly permeable fill such as sand or clean stone used on this site should be given careful consideration.
 These highly permeable materials should not be placed within three (3) feet of fat clays.
 Even though the excavation may be dry, and no groundwater is anticipated, these highly permeable pockets will eventually collect water through condensation and therefore promote soil swelling and heaving.
-If permeable fill is used, it is strongly recommended that the surface where the permeable fill is placed be graded in a manner to drain without pocketing water and be drained through the use of drain tile or other appropriate means.
+If permeable fill is used, it is strongly recommended that the surface where the permeable fill is placed be graded in a manner to drain without pocketing water and be drained through the use of draintile or other appropriate means.